 A good-looking, well-built, versatile folding bench.
 The Finer Form offers a lot of bench for the price tag.

 To Sum Up

-An Uncomplicated, well made, well-priced weight bench for the beginner.
-If you are looking for a durable bench on a budget, the Universial 5 Position Weight Bench will provide you with the stability and versatility you will need for your home workouts.
+The Universal UB3000 is an uncomplicated, well-made, affordable weight bench for the beginner.
+If you are looking for a durable bench on a budget, the Universal 5 Position Weight Bench isn’t a bad choice.

 However, I feel the competition has somewhat passed the Universal in the last five years or so, especially when you consider a bench like the Finer Form that offers so much more versatility and costs the same.

 Still, the Universal has been a best seller for years, and for good reason- it is a solid bench that will last, and if you can live without an adjustable seat, there’s no reason why the Universal should disappoint.